Dual Degrees, School of Business Administration

 Good business is built on strong partnerships.
 Business education is no different.

-At Widener University, the School of Business Administration works with other academic units on campus to offer graduate level business education to students in disciplines ranging from law and engineering to clinical psychology and medicine.
+At Widener University, the School of Business Administration works with other academic units on campus to offer graduate-level business education to students in disciplines ranging from law and engineering to clinical psychology and medicine.

-The following dual degree programs are currently being offered:
+The following dual degree programs are currently being offered.

-Widener's schools of Law and Business Administration have a dual degree program designed to grant the JD/MBA degree within four years.
+Widener's Schools of Law and Business Administration have a dual degree program designed to grant the JD/MBA degree within four years.
 The combined degree program results in a fully integrated curriculum where the disciplines of law and business administration complement each other, affording an opportunity to grasp the relationships more readily than if each field were studied separately.

-The program awards the MBA offered by the University's School of Business Administration and the Doctor of Psychology (PsyD) degree offered by the University's Institute for Graduate Clinical Psychology.
+The PsyD/MBA program is based on the premise that many health care and other organizations are in need of well-trained leaders who integrate psychological and business-organizational knowledge.
+The program awards the MBA offered by the University's School of Business Administration and the doctor of psychology (PsyD) degree offered by the University's Institute for Graduate Clinical Psychology.
 Jointly, the health administration/psychological training is designed to enable graduates to pursue a variety of career choices, including director–administrator, teacher, consultant, advocate, policy maker, and practicing clinical psychologist.